Meredith Grey: Reviews

 Mark Perigard of the Boston Herald considered Meredith's friendship with Cristina Yang (Sandra Oh) to be "the secret core of Grey's".

 The relationship between Meredith and Cristina Yang has been acclaimed and been a highlight of the show.
 Mark Perigard of the Boston Herald considered the friendship to be "the secret core of Grey's".
 Aisha Harris of Slate called their relationship The Best Female Friendship on TV adding that "With those two characters, showrunner Shonda Rhimes and her team of writers created one of the most nuanced and realistic portrayals of female friendship on television."
 Samantha Highfill of Entertainment Weekly called Cristina and Meredith the best female friends on TV because "they don't try to be".
-There's nothing fake about them, which is a rarity in how female friends are portrayed on television.
+There is nothing fake about them, which is a rarity in how female friends are portrayed on television.
 She further went on to call them 'soulmates', " And even though they'd never dare get sappy enough to say it, they're soul mates.
 Margaret Lyons of Vulture called the friendship " dream BFF relationship" and the primary focus of the show, "One of the series' calling cards has been its depiction of female friendship and particularly the primacy that friendship enjoyed over romantic relationships."